LaiaMartinezMotis/Available-Licenses-Research/README.md

 ##### How you register a trade mark?

-* If you need protection in all EU countries, you should register your trademark with the European Union Intellectual Property Rights Office (EUIPO).
-For more details on trade marks in the EU, check the trademark page of the EUIPO.
+* If you need protection in all EU countries, you should register your trademark with the [European Union Intellectual Property Rights Office (EUIPO)](https://euipo.europa.eu/ohimportal/en/search-availability)

 * For international protection, in particular if you trade outside the EU, you can register your trademark with the World Intellectual Property Organization (WIPO).

+* If you need protection in USA countries, you should register your trademark in the [United States Patent and Trademark Office](http://tmsearch.uspto.gov/bin/gate.exe?f=tess&state=4807:g05972.1.1)

 ##### Patents
 A patent protects new inventions and covers how things work, what they do, how they do it, what they are made of and how are they made, A patent gives you the ability to take legal action to try to stop others from copying, manufacturing, selling and importing your invention without your permissions.